TSRS-Megabyte/megabyte-website/src/content/resources/learning-to-code.md

 * You're generally interested in computers, and aren't sure exactly how you want to use your programming knowledge in the future
 * You want to learn programming to make small programs and scripts that complete small, interesting tasks
-* You want to learn about artificial intelligence, such as building build machine learning models
+* You want to learn about artificial intelligence, such as building machine learning models

 You should learn JavaScript if:

-* You're interested on working on apps, either web apps or mobile apps
+* You're interested in working on apps, either web apps or mobile apps
 * You want to make virtual reality and augmented reality projects

 Note that JavaScript is unrelated to the Java programming language.